purescript-contrib/pulp/README.md

 You can also run `pulp --psc-package init` to initialize a project with a `psc-package.json` file instead of a `bower.json` file.

-If you're publishing a library, `pulp init` will have installed a basic `bower.json` file for you along with the project skeleton, but you should read the [Bower documentation on the file format](https://github.com/bower/spec/blob/master/json.md) and make sure you’ve configured it to your satisfaction before you publish your package.
-In particular, mind that you’ve added a `license` field.

 ### Dependency Management Cheat Sheet

 This document isn't going to explain how Bower works, or go into